 The expert opinion survey was conducted with selected local government officials, private agencies and NGO's.
-The opinion were analysed in terms of different segments as shown in figure 9.
+The opinion were analysed in terms of different segments as shown in (Figure 9) get conceptual understanding of various parameters, to deliberate on solutions to develop riverfront areas etc..